Skip to content

 You may have no memory of ever setting up Loop in App Store Connect.
 If you previously used some kind of remote build, like diawi, your Loop may be there as a Removed App.

-• Open this link: App Store Connect / Apps, look for All Statuses dropdown indicator and select Removed Apps
+• Open this link: App Store Connect / Apps, look for the All Statuses dropdown indicator, and select Removed Apps

 app store connect with deleted apps